dotnet/maui-samples/README.md

 * `microsoft-macos-sdk-full`
 * `microsoft-tvos-sdk-full`

-_NOTE: using `maui-check` is the preferred method for installing workloads, because it will check your system for other software.
-In .NET 6 Preview 4, `maui-check` also will install slightly newer builds for Apple platforms that contain additional fixes._
+> NOTE: using `maui-check` is the preferred method for installing
+> workloads, because it will check your system for other software.
+In
+> .NET 6 > Preview 4, `maui-check` also will install newer builds for
+> Apple platforms that contain additional fixes.

 ## Projects